pulumi/pulumi-oci/sdk/dotnet/CertificatesManagement/README.md

-A Pulumi package for creating and managing oci cloud resources.
+A Pulumi package for creating and managing Oracle Cloud Infrastructure resources.